A Complete Guide To The Laguna Torre Hike

 The gorgeous views of Cerro Torre from Laguna Torre

-Some Background Information On Cerro Torre
+Background Information On Cerro Torre

-The mountain is located at the border between Chile and Argentina, and it wasn’t until 1959 that Italian mountaineer Cesare Maestri finally managed to conquer its peak – though this conquest was highly controversial and there were allegations that he had hoaxed the news.
+The mountain is located at the border between Chile and Argentina, and it wasn’t until 1959 that Italian mountaineer Cesare Maestri finally managed to conquer its peak – though this conquest was highly controversial, and there were allegations that he had hoaxed the news.

 hiking to Laguna Torre